VolosStorm/clams/doc/gitian-building.md

 and offline git repositories' which will fetch the remaining files required for building offline.

-Building Bitcoin Core
+Building CLAM
 ----------------

-To build Bitcoin Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the bitcoin repository.
+To build CLAM (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the clam repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.